jperezJR/Assignment-1-Building-a-Better-Contact-Sheet/README.md

 Python 3 Programming - UMichigan --> Assignment 1: Building a Better Contact Sheet with PILLOW

-__Here I share my way how to solve the Assignmet 1 from Week 1 of the Coursera University of Michigan - course 5 Python Project: pillow, tesseract, and opencv
+__Here I share my way how to solve the Assignmet 1 from Week 1 of the Coursera University of Michigan - Course 5 Python Project: pillow, tesseract, and opencv__

-\nFor the solution, check file 'Assigment1_solution.py'__
+__For the solution, check file 'Assigment1_solution.py'__

 Assignment 1: Building a Better Contact Sheet